AgoraDex/evm-token-agora/README.md

-# AgoraDex Token Contract
+# AgoraHub Token Contract

-This project is a part of AgoraDex.
+This project is a part of AgoraHub.

 ## Contract Overview